larste/skype_status_widget/README.markdown

 # Install
-Create widgets directory if it's not already created.
 Download the latest version and extract it to the addons/shared_addons/widgets folder.
+Then go to ControlPanel->Content->Widgets and drag the widget to the widget area.